Allergen: Fungal

 In Canada, 8% of children attending allergy clinics were found to be allergic to Ganoderma, a basidiospore.
-Pleurotus ostreatus, cladosporium, and Calvatia cyathiformis are significant airborne spores.
-Other significant fungal allergens include aspergillus and alternaria-penicillin families.
-In India Fomes pectinatus is a predominant air-borne allergen affecting up to 22 percent of patients with respiratory allergies.
+Pleurotus ostreatus, Cladosporium, and Calvatia cyathiformis are significant airborne spores.
+Other significant fungal allergens include Aspergillus and Alternaria-Penicillium families.
+In India, Fomes pectinatus is a predominant air-borne allergen affecting up to 22% of patients with respiratory allergies.
 Some fungal air-borne allergens such as Coprinus comatus are associated with worsening of eczematous skin lesions.
-Children who are born during autumn months (during fungal spore season) are more likely to develop asthmatic symptoms later in life.
+Children who are born during Autumn months (during fungal spore season) are more likely to develop asthmatic symptoms later in life.

 Treatment

 Treatment includes over-the-counter medications, antihistamines, nasal decongestants, allergy shots, and alternative medicine.
 In the case of nasal symptoms, antihistamines are normally the first option.
 They may be taken together with pseudoephedrine to help relieve a stuffy nose and they can stop the itching and sneezing.
-Some over-the-counter options are Benadryl and Tavist.
+Over-the-counter options include clemastine.
 However, these antihistamines may cause extreme drowsiness, therefore, people are advised to not operate heavy machinery or drive while taking this kind of medication.
-Other side effects include dry mouth, blurred vision, constipation, difficulty with urination, confusion, and light-headedness.
-There is also a newer second generation of antihistamines that are generally classified as the "non-sedating antihistamines" or anti-drowsy, which include cetirizine, loratadine, and fexofenadine.
+Other side effects include dry mouth, blurred vision, constipation, difficulty with urination, confusion, and lightheadedness.
+There is also a newer second generation of antihistamines that are generally classified as non-sedating antihistamines or anti-drowsy, which include cetirizine, loratadine, and fexofenadine.

 An example of nasal decongestants is pseudoephedrine and its side-effects include insomnia, restlessness, and difficulty urinating.
-Some other nasal sprays are available by prescription, including Azelastine and Ipratropium.
+Some other nasal sprays are available by prescription, including azelastine and ipratropium bromide.
 Some of their side-effects include drowsiness.
-For eye symptoms, it is important to first bath the eyes with plain eyewashes to reduce the irritation.
+For eye symptoms, it is important to first bathe the eyes with plain eyewash to reduce irritation.
 People should not wear contact lenses during episodes of conjunctivitis.

 Allergen immunotherapy treatment involves administering doses of allergens to accustom the body to induce specific long-term tolerance.
 Allergy immunotherapy can be administered orally (as sublingual tablets or sublingual drops), or by injections under the skin (subcutaneous).
 Immunotherapy contains a small amount of the substance that triggers the allergic reactions.

+Gradual introduction is also used for egg and milk allergies as a home-based therapy mainly for children.
+Such methods cited in the UK involve the gradual introduction of the allergen in a cooked form where the protein allergenicity has been reduced to become less potent.
+By reintroducing the allergen from a fully cooked, usually baked, state, research suggests that a tolerance can emerge to certain egg and milk allergies under the supervision of a dietitian or specialist.
+The suitability of this treatment is debated between British and North American experts.